ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Related Work

-As illustrated in Table~\ref{table_RW}, \Tool{} stands out by being the only approach that combines mixed-precision quantization with post-training optimization to achieve certified robustness on large-scale datasets like ImageNet.
+Several existing works address the challenge of training DNNs for both efficiency and robustness, targeting safety-critical and resource-limited applications.
+ATMC~\citep{gui2019model} unified various existing compression techniques.
+DQ~\citep{lin2019defensive} and GRQR~\citep{alizadeh2020gradientell1regularizationquantization} presented how controlling the magnitude of adversarial gradients can be used to construct a defensive quantization method.
+We summarize these methods and compare them to \Tool{} in Table~\ref{table_RW}.
+As illustrated in Table~\ref{table_RW}, \Tool{} stands out by being the only approach that combines mixed-precision quantization with post-training optimization for certified robustness on large-scale datasets like ImageNet.
 This distinguishes our work from other approaches that either focus only on pruning (which removes over 90\% of the weights) and often target smaller datasets.
-Although ICR~\citep{lin2021integerarithmeticonlycertifiedrobustnessquantized} proposed quantization methods with RS during training, \Tool{} focuses on post-training optimization and has demonstrated scalability to ImageNet (compared to ICR's much smaller Caltech-101).
-Appendix~\ref{app:ICR} provides a detailed comparison between ICR and \Tool{}.
-HYDRA~\citep{sehwag2020hydrapruningadversariallyrobust} analyzes pruning methods with RS but only scales to CIFAR-10 for RS and is hard to transfer to quantization methods.
+Although ICR~\citep{lin2021integerarithmeticonlycertifiedrobustnessquantized} proposed quantization methods with RS during training, \Tool{} focuses on post-training optimization and scales to ImageNet (compared to ICR's much smaller Caltech-101).
+Section~\ref{sec:abl} provides a detailed comparison between ICR and \Tool{}.
+HYDRA~\citep{sehwag2020hydrapruningadversariallyrobust} analyzes pruning with RS but only scales to CIFAR-10 for RS and is hard to transfer to quantization methods.

+{ {\bf Testing and Analysis for Quality Assurance.} Previous research in approximate computing made the observation that in many application domains, one can optimize programs in a multi-objective tradeoff space, with (soft) accuracy and (stricter) safety/integrity constraints, while checking constraint satisfaction using static analysis~\cite{Carbinetal2012,Carbinetal2013,chisel} or systematic testing~\cite{peforate1,hoffmann2011dynamic,zhao2023approxcaliper}. \Tool{} is an instance of such a general optimization framework for DNNs with certified robustness as its statistically-checked safety constraint.
+For DNNs, researchers developed many testing and analysis techniques to assess the quality of DNN-based systems.
+Several papers proposed coverage and adequacy metrics~\citep{Ma_2018,Kim_2019,10.1145/3546947,neelofar2023reliableaiadequacymetrics}.
+DeepHunter~\citep{10.1145/3293882.3330579} introduced coverage-guided fuzzing for DNNs.
+DeepMutation~\citep{ma2018deepmutationmutationtestingdeep} applied mutation testing to deep learning systems. \citet{10.1145/3377811.3380395} characterized faults in DNN-based systems, and DeepJanus~\citep{riccio2020modelbasedexplorationfrontierbehaviours} proposed search-based exploration of corner cases.
+While these complementary techniques detect and characterize failures in trained models, \Tool{} incorporates certified robustness directly into the quantization objective to produce compressed models {with strict statistical guarantees, offered by randomized smoothing.} }